Ross School (East Hampton, New York): Summer events and programs

 The Ross School hosts an annual fundraising event in June which has featured Aretha Franklin, the Jonas Brothers, Martha Stewart, Cyndi Lauper and Seth Meyers.
 The largest event to date was held in 2007: a series of five musical concerts entitled "Social @ Ross" with Prince; Dave Matthews and Tim Reynolds; Billy Joel; James Taylor and Tom Petty and the Heartbreakers.
 The price of a ticket to the series was $15,000.

-Ross School’s 2021 summer programming includes three different programs for kids up to 18.
-Ross Summer Camp is held on the school’s Bridgehampton campus and includes both early childhood programs for ages 6 and under as well as camp programs for ages 7 and above.
-Campers choose a topic to focus on each week from five options (Artistry, Performance, Naturalist Explorers, Filmmaking/Stop-Motion Animation, or Inventors Workshop).

-Ross Sports Camp utilizes the Ross School Tennis Academy facilities and coaches as well as the school’s extensive athletic fields and courts to offer a competitive summer tennis training program, as well as a NY Knicks Jr basketball camp, soccer camp with coaching staff from Colonial Sports, and a multisport camp.

 Ross Summer Term offers summer courses for middle and high school students.
 They can earn academic credits in ESOL, STEAM, Math, English, and Cultural History and or enroll in enrichment courses and tutoring services in different subjects including Math, Science, ESOL, Studio Art, SAT Prep, and others.

-College Admissions Public Resources
+College admissions public resources

-In June 2020, Ross School made its college counseling resources available to the public.
-In a series of videos, Ross college counseling staff cover topics related to the college application process including the Common Application, the college matching system Naviance, choosing extracurricular activities, utilizing social media to augment your application, applying to art school, and more.
-A workbook designed to help parents navigate the college application process, written by Andi O’Hearn, Ross School’s Head of Advancement and Operations, is also available for free download.
+In 2020, Ross School made its college counseling resources available to the public.
+In a series of videos and a workbook for parents, Ross college counseling staff cover topics related to the college application process.